Subsack/docker-ddclient/README.md

 ##DDClient

-DDclient is a Perl client used to update dynamic DNS entrie
+DDclient is a Perl client used to update dynamic DNS entries.

 This image for ddclient is based on Linuxserver.io's baseimage/template.
-It has Linuxservers.io's standard container features such as auto-updates and the ability to set UID and GID.
+It has the Linuxservers.io's standard container features such as auto-updates and the ability to set UID and GID.

 ## Usage